Vedat Erenoglu

 It validates implementation evidence against project contracts.

-That last point is important.
-The LLM can help, but it should not become the trusted core by itself.
-LLM output should be structured, validated, cited, and treated carefully until humans review it.
+The LLM is important, but it is not trusted blindly.
+LLM output must be structured, schema-validated, cited, and stored with trust status such as observed or needs-confirmation until humans review it.

 The Self-Describing Workspace